RealTimeLogic/Xedge32/doc/source/AccessPointMode.rst

 Switching Back to Access Point Mode
 ------------------------------------

-When in **Station Mode**, the ESP32 does not automatically revert to **Access Point Mode**, even when it cannot connect.
-This design is for security purposes.
-To manually switch back:
+**Important:** In Station Mode, after at least one successful Station Mode Mode connection, the ESP32 will not automatically switch back to Access Point Mode, even if it fails to establish a connection.
+This behavior is intentional and serves as a security measure.
+To revert to Access Point Mode manually:

 - In LuaShell32, execute the following command::

-    esp32.netconnect()
+    esp32.netconnect"wifi"

 This command will switch the ESP32 back to **Access Point Mode**.